Template Tags

 outer

-(optional): CSS class(es) to apply to the outer tag.pre_text
+(optional): The CSS class(es) for the outer tag.pre_text

-(optional): Text to prepend to the category title.post_text
+(optional): The text to prepend to the category title.post_text

-(optional): Text to append to the category title.
+(optional): The text to append to the category title.

 category_title Examples